|Professor||Contact||Areas of Interest|

 Kevin Lewis O’Neill’s work, deeply ethnographic, examines the moral dimensions of contemporary political practice.
 His first book, City of God (University of California Press 2010), details Neo-Pentecostalism’s relationship to democratization at the level of citizenship in postwar Guatemala.
-His second book, Secure the Soul (University of California Press 2015, expected), tracks Christian piety’s entanglement with Central American security.
-His next book, tentatively titled “For Christ’s Sake,” looks at the concomitant rise of crack cocaine and Christian rehabs in Guatemala City.
+His second book, Secure the Soul (University of California Press 2015), tracks Christian piety’s entanglement with Central American security.

 Professor O’Neill is currently writing two books.
 Both focus on instances of humans hunting humans.
 The first looks at compulsory drug rehabilitation centers in Guatemala City.
 The second considers clerical sexual abuse in the Roman Catholic Church, with a focus on those predators who moved from North America to Latin America to escape prosecution.

 The editor or co-editor of four volumes on genocide, security, practice, and the will, his articles appear in such journals as Critical Inquiry (forthcoming), Comparative Studies in Society and History (52:1), Public Culture (22:1), Social Text (30:2 and 32:3), Cultural Anthropology (28:2), Journal of the Royal Anthropological Institute (19:2), American Quarterly (63:2), History of Religions (51:4), and Journal of American Academy of Religion (81:4).

 Professor O’Neill is also the editor of a new book series with the University of California Press – Atelier: Ethnographic Inquiry in the Twenty-First Century.